cpriest/SnapLinksPlus/DevNotes.md

 # Bugs
  - [Issue #91](https://github.com/cpriest/SnapLinksPlus/issues/91)-1 - Width of selection box independent of zoom factor... possibly doable with SVG since it has it's own coordinate system??
- - Document size changes are not detected (on detection, need to clear DocElemRects)
+ - ***Document size changes are not detected (on detection, need to clear DocElemRects)**\*
  - Mutation Observer (clear DocElemRects, re-index if during drag)
  - ~~Blank HREF's should be ignored~~
+ - Since pub/sub
+     - document.execCommand(‘cut’/‘copy’) was denied because it was not called from inside a short running user-generated event handler.1ActionMgr.es6:40:3

 # Plans
  - ~~Add selection of and .click()ing of highlighted buttons~~